Cherry Blossom Season in Japan : Best Hanami Spots and 10 Tours

 Where to see cherry blossoms in Japan after mid-April

-Some of you might be thinking of taking a trip after mid-April especially around the Easter holiday period like this year in 2025 when Easter falls on April 20th.
-The best possible areas to go after mid-April for cherry blossoms in Japan will be the north of Japan such as Hirosaki in Aomori Prefecture and Hokkaido, the northernmost island of Japan, where blossoms don’t usually start blooming until late April.
+Some of you might be thinking of taking a trip between late April and early May, and the best possible areas to go after mid-April for cherry blossoms in Japan will be the north of Japan such as Hirosaki in Aomori Prefecture and Hokkaido, the northernmost island of Japan, where blossoms don’t usually start blooming until late April.

 If you’d like to know more about the Sakura and Hanami in Japan including Sakura Forecasts, take a look at our post of Sakura Cherry Blossom Guide.